pretix/pretix/doc/development/concepts.rst

 * There is a concept of **quotas**.
 A quota is basically a number of items combined with information about how many of them are still available.
-* Every time a user places a item in the cart, a **lock** object is created, reducing the number of available items in the pool by one.
+* Every time a user places a item in the cart, a **cart lock** is created, reducing the number of available items in the pool by one.
 The lock is valid for a fixed time (e.g. 30 minutes), but not instantly deleted afther those 30 minutes (we'll get to that).
 * Every time a user places a binding order, the lock object is replaced by an **order** which behaves much the same as the lock.
 It reduces the number of available item and is valid for a fixed time, this time for the configured payment term (e.g. 14 days).
 * If the order is being paid, the **order** becomes permanent.
-* Once there are no available tickets left and a user wants to buy a ticket, a lock which is in place for more than the allowed time frame is being removed in favor of the new buyer.
-If there are no abandoned locks available, an unpaid order being older than the configured payment term is being removed.
-If there are none of them as well, this quota is sold out.
+* Once there are no available tickets left and user A wants to buy a ticket, he can do so, as long as there are *expired* cart locks in the system.
+In this case, user A gets a new cart lock, so that there are  more cart locks than available tickets and therefore have to remove one of the expired cart locks.
-* The same quota can apply to multiple items and one item can be affected by multiple quotas, to enable both of the following features at the same time:
+  However, we do not choose one by random, but keep the surplus in a way that leads to the deletion of the cart lock of the user who tries *last* to use his lock.

-  * You'll want to make sure you never have more than X people at your event, so you'll create a quota applying to all ticket items.
+* The same goes for orders which are not paid within the specified timeframe.
+This policy allows to sell as much items as possible, guarantees you to get your item if you checkout within the validity period of your lock or pay within the validity period of your order.
+It does not guarantee you anything any longer, but it tries to be *as tolerant as possible* to users who are paying after their payment period or click checkout after the expiry of their lock.
-  * You want to reduce the first Y tickets in price, so you'll create a restriction which is bound by a quota of Y and reduces the price.
+* The same quota can apply to multiple items and one item can be affected by multiple quotas